Basic Homemade Curd, Dahi Or Yogurt Using Cow's Milk

 If you have some that you made the previous day, well and good, else try to get a sample from a friend or neighbour – you need just a tablespoon-full.

 Refrigerate the curd after it is ready so that it gets a little thicker.

-- Boil the milk and cool it slightly.
+- To make basic homemade curd, boil the milk and cool it slightly.

 - Whisk the curds in a steel bowl, add the warm milk and whisk well.